Pearson-Higher-Ed/o-xhr/README.md

 The body of the request.

+### headers - Optional

+Headers for the request, as a json object representing key-value pairs.
+These are set after open(), but before send().

 ### xhr - Optional

 An instance that implements the XMLHttpRequest API.
 This can be used to mock XMLHttpRequest: